suzaku-io/suzaku/doc/contributor/README.md

 Having all that in a cross-platform environment is close to impossible.
 Until Suzaku :smile:

-The current frameworks for cross-platform (or even plain web) app development tend to be either based on JavaScript, or not support all the three major mobile platforms.
+The current frameworks for cross-platform (or even plain web) app development tend to be either based on JavaScript, or not support all the three major mobile platforms (web, Android and iOS).
 This is fine for simple applications but as your requirements and complexity grow, you'll want a more solid language and a flexible framework to get the job done.

 Suzaku was born out of the frustration of using JavaScript web frameworks in Scala.js.
 Even though Scala.js takes a lot of the web development pain away, it still suffers from the use of JavaScript libraries underneath as they are not designed to